 - Register multiple devices in case something happens to your primary device.
-Visit the BuckeyePass - Adding a Device help article for step-by-step instructions (go.osu.edu/add-device). - Request passcodes to keep as a backup authentication option.
+Visit the BuckeyePass Adding a Device help article for step-by-step instructions (go.osu.edu/add-device). - Request passcodes to keep as a backup authentication option.
 When you see the Duo login screen on your computer, click Enter a Passcode and then click the Text me new codes button that appears.
 This will text you ten passcodes good for 365 days that can each be used once. - Download the Duo Mobile application (go.osu.edu/install-duo) to all of your registered devices for the ability to generate one-time codes in the event that you lose cell, data, or Wi-Fi service

 If none of these options will meet the needs of your situation, you can contact the IT Service Desk at 614-688-4357(HELP) and IT support staff will work out a solution with you.
+We especially encourage you to call this number if you have a technical problem with CarmenCanvas.